Glass is a tricky medium to work with; it is brittle and breaks easily.

 Do I Need A Grinder To Work With Stained Glass?

 If you are just starting out it is not absolutely necessary to buy a glass grinder.
+Although you can often find them in stained glass kits.

 You don’t have to grind every single piece of glass before you combine them all into a pattern.